scarlosteixeira/react-weather/README.md

 No bugs to report.

 ## Future Improvements
-Implement more responsivity to the app, and make it more mobile friendly.
+Implement more responsiveness to the app, and make it more mobile friendly.

 Handle html elements with bootstrap to make screen transitions smoother.